 HIPE collects information on in-patient and day patient activity from participating hospitals.
 A HIPE discharge record is created when a patient is discharged from (or dies in) hospital.
 This record contains administrative, demographic and clinical information for this episode of care.
-An episode of care begins at admission to hospital (or when a decision to admit has been made and the patient is in an ED virtual ward) and ends at discharge from (or death in) that hospital.
+An episode of care begins at admission to an inpatient or registered dayward in a hospital and ends at discharge from (or death in) that hospital.